 With experience (and sometimes further formal training), phlebotomists can have the opportunity to move into more advanced positions.

-Employment rates for medical and clinical laboratory technicians, including phlebotomists, is projected to experience a growth rate of about 15% by 2020. ** Most of that growth will likely be due to an aging population and the greater need for laboratory testing that comes with an increase in medical conditions requiring diagnosis.
+Employment rates for phlebotomists are projected to experience a growth rate of about 27% by 2022. ** Most of that growth will likely be due to an aging population and the greater need for laboratory testing that comes with an increase in medical conditions requiring diagnosis.

 * American Society for Clinical Pathology (ASCP), website last accessed on Feb.
 12, 2014.

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, website last accessed on Feb.
 12, 2014.